Remilarius/PS70/content/blog/Final Project.md

 I really wanted something that moved around my house because I've been stuck inside for way to long.
 I wanted something autonomous to keep me company and since my mom wasn't on board with having a dog, I decided to build one.

+## Project Vision

+I originally wanted to stay very true to the animation in game, meaning articulated joints and head/mouth, but I quickly had to scale down due to the limitations of my knowledge, equipment, and time.

 ## Fabrication